-All disclosures made to the department or referred to it by another entity or member of the Legislative Assembly will be assessed by the PID Coordinator with reference to the PID Act and PID Standard.
+All disclosures made to the department or referred to it by another entity or member of the Legislative Assembly will be assessed by the PID Coordinator with reference to the PID Act and PID Standards.
 In assessing a disclosure, the PID Coordinator will determine if:

-- the person making the disclosure is able to receive the protection of the PID Act and if the disclosure concerns a matter about which a PID can be made4 - the person making the disclosure honestly believes on reasonable grounds that the information tends to show the conduct or if the person has information that tends to show the conduct5 - the disclosure has been made to an individual or entity who may receive a PID and been made in accordance with the agency's procedure or as permitted by the PID Act6.
+- the person making the disclosure is able to receive the protection of the PID Act and if the disclosure concerns a matter about which a PID can be made4 - the person making the disclosure honestly believes on reasonable grounds that the information tends to show the conduct or if the person has information that tends to show the conduct5 - the disclosure has been made to a proper authority, i.e. an individual or entity who may receive a PID, and has been made in accordance with the agency's procedure or as permitted by the PID Act6.

 If there is doubt whether the disclosure is a PID, the PID Coordinator should assume that the disclosure is protected by the PID Act and manage the disclosure as if it were a PID.
-It is not necessary for the discloser to identify a matter as a PID, it is the department's responsibility to identify a PID as such and address it accordingly.
+It is not necessary for the discloser to identify a matter as a PID.
+It is the department's responsibility to identify a PID as such and address it accordingly.

 Each separate allegation will be reported as a separate PID, unless the matters are clearly linked and it would be reasonable to view them as a single disclosure.

-The department will not decline to receive and/or assess any disclosure as a PID.
+The department will consider any disclosure received and assess whether it is a PID.